 A scientific study of sound, light, and the mechanics of structures and the human body relating to music, the visual arts, and theater.
 Explores the physics of phenomena and perception fundamental to these disciplines.
+Concurrent registration in PHY119L is required.
 (Three one-hour lectures, one three-hour laboratory.)